You’re hired — Now what?

 Because the Institute values the time spent by company thesis supervisors in the work which eventually becomes a student’s thesis, the company thesis supervisor is also asked to sign the thesis title page as an acknowledgement of their contribution to this work.

-The second important difference between interning at a 6-A Core Partner and a 6-A Affiliate is that 6-A Core Partners will pay (through their membership fees) the tuition of the student during the spring term of his or her MEng degree, if the student has not been able to secure a Teaching Assistantship that term.
+The second important difference between interning at a 6-A Core Partner and a 6-A Affiliate is that if you are in your last term and need more than two courses to graduate and unable to secure a TAship, the maximum amount of 6-A support will be any remaining funds in your 6-A Fellowship, typically around $15,640 (in 2022).
 Students interning at 6-A Affiliate companies do not have this guaranteed support due to the reduced membership fees paid by 6-A Affiliate companies.

 Most 6-A Core Partners offer a 6-A Fellowship to 6-A graduate students in lieu of salary after the first three-months of their six-month internship.
 This 6-A Fellowship gives 6-A graduate students essentially the same benefits that full-time on-campus research assistants receive: one-term full tuition and one term medical insurance and stipend while interning at the company.
-The 6-A Fellowship also guarantees a Teaching Assistantship appointment or tuition support during the last term of their M.Eng. year, when they are back to campus full time.
-Lincoln Laboratory and Draper offer a Research Assistantship instead of 6-A Fellowship, but the benefits are similar.
+All 6-A M.Eng. students are required to apply for a Teaching Assistantship appointment for tuition support during the last term of their M.Eng. year, when they are back to campus full time.
+Lincoln Laboratory offers a Research Assistantship instead of 6-A Fellowship, but the benefits are similar.

 For most 6-A graduate students, the 6-A Fellowship has more value than receiving salary during an academic term.
-Please note that, typically, you receive a salary during the summer term, not a Fellowship (except for Draper Laboratory who offers a summer Research Assistantship).
+Please note that, typically, you receive a salary during the summer term, not a Fellowship.

 “I have no other fellowship support during the (year)